aam1r/sachet/README.md

 mkdir repos; ruby -rubygems refresh_repos.rb ruby -rubygems sachet.rb
 ```
 You can then access sachet at `http://localhost:4567`.

 ## Contributions

 Feel free to fork the repo, send pull requests and/or open any issues that you may come across.

-## Credits

-* [spf13-vim](http://vim.spf13.com/) - Several parts of the .vimrc file were taken from the spf13-vim distribution. @spf13, thank you for creating such an amazing vim resource.
+When sending a Pull Request, make sure to add yourself to the AUTHORS file.